-Assistant Chief Brian Laird began his law enforcement career with the Paducah Police Department in 2001.
-During his career, he has served and supervised in all divisions of the department as a Patrolman, Detective, Sergeant and Captain.
-Assistant Chief Laird currently leads the Support Services Division.
+Police Chief Brian Laird began his law enforcement career with the Paducah Police Department in 2001.
+He became Paducah Police Chief effective January 1, 2019.
+During his career, he has served and supervised in all divisions of the department as a Patrolman, Detective, Sergeant, Captain, and Assistant Chief.
+Before becoming Chief, Laird led the Support Services Division.
 This division is comprised of the Records and Evidence Unit, along with two detective units: General Investigations and Drug and Vice Enforcement.
-He also serves as Commander of Specialized Units which includes SWAT, Bomb Squad, K-9, and the Crisis Negotiation Team.
+He also served as Commander of Specialized Units which includes SWAT, Bomb Squad, K-9, and the Crisis Negotiation Team.

 Captain Joe Hayes has dedicated his adult life to public service.
 It started with his enlistment in the United States Marine Corps in 1996.
 After leaving military service, he continued to support military operations as a contractor.
 In 2002 he became a government civilian employee working in the Department of Homeland Security.